act-rules/act-rules.github.io/_rules/heading-name-is-not-only-whitespace-ffd0e9.md

 ---
 id: ffd0e9
-name: Heading does not only consist of seperators or breaks
+name: Heading name is not only whitespace
 rule_type: atomic
 description: |
   This rule checks that each heading does not have an accessible name that